-James provided an update of his research looking at the attributes of good physics teachers.
+James provided an update on his research looking at the attributes of good physics teachers.
 The research is looking at what characteristics are innate and which have been taught, together with what can be achieved in the training year.

-Ogden Trust – Teach Physics Internships – Charley Phillips (Ogden Trust):
+Ogden Trust – Teach Physics internships – Charley Phillips (Ogden Trust):

-Charley spoke about the Ogden Trust’s internship programme which aims to increase the number of physics graduates going into ITE.
+Charley spoke about the Ogden Trust’s internship programme, which aims to increase the number of physics graduates going into ITE.
 Over 300 interns have been recruited to the scheme in the last seven years.

-DfE Update – Lydia Watson (DfE STEM/MFL priority recruitment):
+Department for Education Update – Lydia Watson (DfE STEM/MFL priority recruitment):

 Lydia provided an update on the current ITT recruitment cycle and the DfE’s priorities around recruitment and retention.